Tesla traders bet on Musk battery pitch to spark rally

+Tesla’s stock has recovered in the runup to the event scheduled and it gained 1.4% in early trading on Monday, helped by a leaked email from Musk that said the company was hopeful of racking up record car deliveries in the third quarter.

-Tesla's stock has risen in recent sessions ahead of the event scheduled for Tuesday after the close of trading.
-Many analysts expect Musk to unveil battery improvements extending the Palo Alto, California automaker's lead over General Motors GM.N, Volkswagen VOWG_p.DE and other rivals.
+Many analysts expect Musk to unveil battery improvements extending the Palo Alto, California automaker’s lead over General Motors, Volkswagen and other rivals.

 Tesla options are pricing in a stock move of around 17% - up or down - by Friday, said Christopher Murphy, co-head of derivatives strategy at Susquehanna Financial Group.

-Tesla's stock has more than made up for a historic slump on Sept.
-8 after it was unexpectedly left out of a group companies joining the S&P 500 .SPX, and it has surged over 400% year to date.
+Tesla’s stock has more than made up for a historic slump on Sept.
+8 after it was unexpectedly left out of a group companies joining the S&P 500, and it has surged over 400% year to date.
 Still, Tesla remains below its Aug.
 31 record high close.

 Analysts, including those with neutral ratings on Tesla’s stock, expect major advances from Musk.